jddf/jddf-csharp/README.md

 ## Installation

-This package is available on nuget.org under the name `Jddf.Jddf`.

 [The `Jddf.Jddf` package page on nuget.org][nuget] has information on how to install this package as a dependency.
 If you're using the .NET CLI, you can install `Jddf.Jddf` by running: